Selecting elements

 —OR—

-2. Right-click one such element
+2. Right-click one element within the range

 3. In the resulting menu, click Select→Similar in this range